Archway-SharedLib/dotdoc/README.md

 Specify whether or not to output assemblies page.
 Default is false.

+### AssembliesPage.Name

-__Name__ : Used for file and directory names and titles.
+Used for file and directory names and titles.

+### AssembliesPage.XmlDocumentFile

-__XmlDocumentFile__ : Specify the name of the XML file that defines the contents of the assemblies page.
+Specify the name of the XML file that defines the contents of the assemblies page.
 The XML format is the same as for ordinary document comments.
 The root element must be `member`.
 ```xml
 <member>
   <summary>This is summary text for assemblies page.</summary>
 </member>
 ```

+### AssembliesPage.Summary

+Specify summary text.
+This value overrides the value of the `summary` element specified in the `XmlDocumentFile`.

+### AssembliesPage.RemoveAssembliesPageAndDir

-__RemoveAssembliesPageAndDir__: Specifies whether the output file and directory is deleted before processing.
+Specifies whether the output file and directory is deleted before processing.
+Default is false.

 ## Documentation Xml Elements